aolind/aolind.github.io/index.md

 Here is **Aolin Ding**.
 I am a research associate principal in [<font color='0074cc'>Accenture Labs</font>](https://www.accenture.com/us-en/about/accenture-labs-index).
 My research focuses on the security of cyber-physical systems and privacy of IoT/edge computing systems through software analysis, physics-based verification and AI-powered assessment.

-I obtained my Ph.D. from Department of Electrical and Computer Engineering of [<font color='0074cc'>Rutgers University</font>](https://www.ece.rutgers.edu/) in 2022 under the guidance of [<font color='0074cc'>Prof. Saman Zonouz</font>](https://sites.google.com/site/samanzonouz4n6/saman-zonouz) – who is now at Georgia Tech.
+I obtained my Ph.D. of Computer Engineering from [<font color='0074cc'>Rutgers University</font>](https://www.ece.rutgers.edu/) in 2022 under the guidance of [<font color='0074cc'>Prof. Saman Zonouz</font>](https://sites.google.com/site/samanzonouz4n6/saman-zonouz) – who is now at Georgia Tech.
 I received my B.S. degree in School of Automation Engineering from University of Electronic Science and Technology of China.

 ---